hellohq-io/spark-dependencies/README.md

 This repository is based on [zipkin-dependencies](https://github.com/openzipkin/zipkin-dependencies).

+This fork adds the operation name to the dependency tree so that dependencies are not only calculated between services but also operations.

 ## Quick-start
 Spark job can be run as docker container and also as java executable: